 Built to carve, float, and bring the fun, all-mountain skis are all about versatility.
-Unsurprisingly, it’s a vast market that can be broken down into several subcategories, from narrower designs that are best for frontside use to wide planks that surf in powder (and plenty in between).
-We’ve included the full spectrum in our list below, which details our favorite women’s-specific all-mountains skis for winter 2024.
+Unsurprisingly, it’s a vast market that can be broken down into several subcategories, from narrower designs that are best for frontside use to wide planks that rise to the top in powder (and plenty in between).
+We’ve included the full spectrum on our list below, which details our favorite women’s-specific all-mountains skis for winter 2025.
 For more background information and help with choosing the best option for you, see our comparison table and buying advice below the picks.
-To complete your downhill kit, check out our articles on the best women’s ski boots and ski bindings.
+And to complete your downhill kit, check out our articles on the best ski bindings and best women’s ski boots.

 Our Team's Women's All-Mountain Ski Picks